compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

 Well, as mentioned above, functions are a language feature, which means we'll need to add new primitives and eval rules.

 There are many different ways to represent functions, but one method that is common amongst functional languages is to base your system on the lambda calculus.
-Lambda calculus was described in 1936 by Alonzo Church, and was shown to be a universal model of computation by the Church-Turing thesis.
+The lambda calculus was described in 1936 by Alonzo Church, and was shown to be a universal model of computation by the Church-Turing thesis.
 In short, the Church-Turing thesis says that any function that can be computed by a Turing machine can be computed via the lambda calculus, and vice versa.

 You can find a detailed explanation of the lambda calculus in several of the courses taught in Edinburgh, namely Introduction to Theoretical Computer Science, and Types and Semantics of Programming Languages.